 Minnesota Digital Library (MDL): The Minnesota Digital Library is a collaborative undertaking initiated by the University of Minnesota and Minnesota State's university libraries.
-MDL provides infrastructure and support for digitization of library, museum, and historical society collections.
-Administratively managed by Minitex, the MDL has digitized and delivered over 280,000 images, documents, and maps contributed by 190 cultural heritage institutions across Minnesota.
+MDL provides infrastructure and support for the digitization of library, museum, and historical society collections.
+Administratively managed by Minitex, MDL has digitized and delivered over 57,860 images, documents, and maps contributed by 202 cultural heritage institutions located in every one of Minnesota's 87 counties.
 MDL has further partnered with K-12 teachers to develop multimedia educational modules and primary source sets based on these resources.
-In FY20, there were 658,069 unique page views of items in the Minnesota Digital Library.
-For more information, see http://reflections.mndigital.org.
+For more information, see mndigital.org.

 In 2013, MDL was selected as an original hub for the Digital Public Library of America (DPLA), a national network of state and regional digital libraries in the United States.
-The DPLA brings together digitized and born-digital content from across the country into a single access point for end users and provides an open platform for developers.
-In addition to the cultural heritage organizations contributing content to MDL, additional organizations such as Minnesota Public Radio, Minnesota Historical Society, and the Minneapolis Institute of Arts have contributed metadata via MDL to DPLA, enabling broad access to their digital resources.
+DPLA brings together digitized and born-digital content from across the country into a single access point for end users and provides an open platform for developers.
+In addition to the cultural heritage organizations contributing content to MDL, additional organizations such as Minnesota Public Radio, the Minnesota Historical Society, and the Minneapolis Institute of Arts have contributed metadata via MDL to DPLA, enabling broad access to their digital resources.
 For more information, see http://dp.la/.